Inspection of fire and rescue services in England is carried out by Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services.

 Grenfell Tower Inquiry Report (published on 12 February) - The Home Secretary requested the Inspectorate review London Fire Brigade’s (LFB) progress in implementing Grenfell Tower Inquiry Phase 1 recommendations.
 At the time of the inspection, the main finding was that LFB has made some progress but has been slow to identify issues around internal assurance.
 Further information can be found here.
 More information on LFB's self reported progress can be found here.

-The State of Fire and Rescue 2020 (published on 17 March) – This is the Chief Inspector’s (Sir Thomas Winsor) annual assessment of fire and rescue services in England.
-The report highlighted the good work of services, but the continued need for reform.
-Further information can be found here.
+The State of Fire and Rescue 2020 (published on 17 March) and The State of Fire and Rescue 2021 (published on 15 December) – These are the Chief Inspector’s (Sir Thomas Winsor) annual assessment of fire and rescue services in England.
+The reports have highlighted the good work of services, but the continued need for reform.
+Further information can be found for 2020 here and 2021 here.

 Round 1 HMICFRS Inspection reports for each Fire and Rescue Services